deferpanic/goweave/README.md

 after seeing this code or hearing about it would have their respective beards spontaneously combust into flame.

-Instead I named it after gocut, India where I went to relax after GopherCon India back in February and hacked out deprehend.
+Instead I named it after goweave, India where I went to relax after GopherCon India back in February and hacked out deprehend.
 I see it as an extension of that work.